 This forecast product depicts 24-hour forecasts of wind (increments of 5 knots) and significant wave heights (isopleths of combined sea and swell in 3 foot intervals).
 During appropriate weather conditions such as "North Wall" episodes occurring along the northern wall of the Gulf Stream in the western Atlantic, substantially higher wind/wave height values are highlighted.
 Arrows will point to a superimposed hatched area of the Gulf Stream.
 The "North Wall" event is normally confined to the adjacent areas of the northern edge of the Gulf Stream.
+In addition during especially significant NE winds the statement "Winds and Waves may be significantly higher than indicated in the Gulf Stream.
 Another item that may be highlighted on the forecast is "Swell fronts" which may originate from tropical systems.
 These "Swell fronts" can be hazardous conditions to marine operations and those in coastal areas.
-A scalloped line is used to depict the front and is labeled appropriately such as "SWELL FRONT FROM HURRICANE DEBBY" Arrows will be from the text to the leading edge of the "Swell front" Forecast guidance to prepare this product are provided by wave height and wave period models from NCEP and the US Navy.
+A scalloped line is used to depict the front and is labeled appropriately such as "SWELL FRONT FROM HURRICANE DEBBY" Arrows will be from the text to the leading edge of the "Swell front" Forecast guidance to prepare this product are provided by wave height and wave period models from NCEP.
 The wave height values are depicted by solid contours in increments of three feet.
 Superstructure icing, displayed by a half moon with one or two lines crossing through the center, will depend on the forecast for light or heavy accumulation.